 - manage voluntary salary deductions to a trade union, where applicable

 - For some roles, we are obliged to seek information about criminal convictions and offences.

-We process for statistical purposes or with your consent when we produce statistics for equal opportunity initiatives such as Athena Swan and the Race Equality Charter or to make regulatory returns such as HESA.
+We process for statistical purposes or with your consent when we produce statistics for equal opportunity initiatives such as Athena Swan and the Race Equality Charter or to make regulatory returns such as HESA and UCEA.

 Some special category data is processed for the purposes of preventive or occupational medicine, for the assessment of the working capacity of the employee.

 We process for this reason when we obtain occupational health advice, to ensure that we comply with our duties in relation to individuals with disabilities.
 This assessment is carried out by health professionals at the Robens Centre for Occupational Health who provide the University’s occupational health service.
-They have a separate privacy notice which can be found on their web page.
+They have a separate privacy notice available on their website.

 Your information may be shared internally with members of the HR and Finance teams, your line manager, managers in the business area in which you work, and IT, Library and Security staff if access to the data is necessary for performance of their roles.

 We combine the data you provide us with other data generated during your employment in order to maintain a summary record of your employment with us.

 We also combine your data with data received from the third parties listed above in order to: